unixpunk/PlutoWeb/plutoweb/README.md

         -p      PPM [$ppm]
 NVRAM Options:
         -E      Erase all settings from NVRAM
-        -W      Write changes to NVRAM for persistence
+        -W      Write changes to NVRAM for persistence"